lets-fiware/node-red-contrib-letsfiware-NGSI/docs/en/custom_nodes/fiware_version.md

 ![](https://raw.githubusercontent.com/lets-fiware/node-red-contrib-letsfiware-NGSI/gh-pages/images/version/version-02.png)

 -   `name`: a name for a node instance
--   `Context Broker`: an endpoint of a context broker
+-   `Generic Enabler`: an endpoint of a FIWARE GE

 ## Inputs